Maurice Denis: Neo-classicism

-In January 1898 Denis made his first visit to Rome, where the works of Raphael and Michelangelo in the Vatican made a strong impression upon him.
+In January 1898, Denis made his first visit to Rome, where the works of Raphael and Michelangelo in the Vatican made a strong impression upon him.
 He wrote a long essay, Les Arts a Rome, declaring: "the classical aesthetic offers us at the same time a method of thinking and a method of wanting to be, a moral and at the same time a psychology...The classical tradition as a whole, by the logic of the effort and the greatness of results, is in some way parallel with the religious tradition of humanity."
 In the same year, the two leading figures of symbolism in art, Gustave Moreau and Puvis de Chavannes, died.
 On his return to Paris, Denis re-oriented his art toward neo-classicism, with clearer lines and figures.
 He noted in his journal in March 1898: "Think of late paintings where Christ is the central figure...Remember the large mosaics of Rome.
 Reconcile the employment of large-scale decorative means and the direct emotions of nature."

-Denis was a great admirer of Paul Cézanne; he traveled to Cézanne's home in 1896, and wrote an article reporting Cézanne's comment: "I want to make of impressionism something solid and durable, like the art in museums."
+Denis was an admirer of Paul Cézanne; he traveled to Cézanne's home in 1896 and wrote an article that included Cézanne's remark: "I want to make of impressionism something solid and durable, like the art in museums."
 In the article, Denis described Cézanne as "the Poussin of impressionism" and called him the founder of modern neo-classicism.
 One of the most important works of Denis from this period is Homage to Cézanne (1900), painted following the death of his friend Paul Cézanne.
 In the foreground, it portrays the friends of Cézanne, several of them former Nabis; from left to right (Odilon Redon, Édouard Vuillard, the critic André Mellerio, Ambroise Vollard, Denis himself, Paul Sérusier, Paul Ranson, Ker-Xavier Roussel, Pierre Bonnard, and Denis's wife Marthe).
 The painting appears very somber because they are all dressed in black for mourning, but it also has a second message; the paintings displayed behind the figures and on the easel represent the transition of modern art, from works by Gauguin and Renoir on the back wall to the painting by Cézanne on the easel, which illustrated, from Denis's point of view, the transition from impressionism and symbolism toward neo-classicism.

 Denis was affected by the political turmoils of the time, such as the Dreyfus affair (1894–1906) which divided French society and the art world with Émile Zola and André Gide on one side, defending Dreyfus, and Rodin, Renoir and Denis on the other.
 Denis was in Rome during most of the events, and it did not affect his friendship with Gide.
 More significant for him was the movement of the French government to reduce the power of the church, and the decision of the government to officially separate the church and state in 1905.
 Denis joined the nationalist and pro-Catholic Action Française in 1904, and remained a member until 1927, when the group had moved to the extreme right and was formally condemned by the Vatican.